 603.9 FAILURE TO PAY

-.1 Group, Coach and Active Individual Member Obligations - The failure of a Group Member, Coach Member or Active Individual Member to pay dues, fees, service charges, fines or penalties imposed by XXSI or USA Swimming, within the time prescribed, as evidenced by a final decision of (i) a court of law, and/or (ii)theXXSI Board of Review or the National Board of Review or by a court of law, shall preclude the delinquent member from (a) participating in events sanctioned or approved by USA Swimming, (b) participating in any capacity in the affairs of USA Swimming, XXSI or any other LSC or (c) serving as aGroup Member Representative, coach, manager, official, trainer or in any other capacity with any Club MemberSeasonal Club Member or with any group member of any other LSC until the debt is satisfied.
+.1 Group, Coach and Active Individual Member Obligations - The failure of a Group Member, Coach Member or Active Individual Member to pay dues, fees, service charges, fines or penalties imposed by XXSI or USA Swimming, within the time prescribed, as evidenced by a final decision of (i) a court of law, and/or (ii)theZone Board of Review or the National Board of Review or by a court of law, shall preclude the delinquent member from (a) participating in events sanctioned or approved by USA Swimming, (b) participating in any capacity in the affairs of USA Swimming, XXSI or any other LSC or (c) serving as aGroup Member Representative, coach, manager, official, trainer or in any other capacity with any Club MemberSeasonal Club Member or with any group member of any other LSC until the debt is satisfied.

-.2 Athlete Member Obligations - The failure of an Athlete Member or Seasonal Athlete Member to satisfy any financial obligations to USA Swimming, XXSI or their former LSCs, within the time prescribed, as evidenced by a final decision of (i) a court of law, and/orthe XXSI Board of Review, the National Board of Review, shall preclude the delinquent member from (a) competing in any competition sanctioned by USA Swimming, (b) obtaining a reportable time achieved in events swum in any USA Swimming sanctioned, approved or observed meet, (c) participating in any capacity in the affairs of USA Swimming, XXSI or any other LSC or (d) practicing, exercising or otherwise participating in the activities of any Group Member or any group member of any other LSCuntil the debt is satisfied.
+.2 Athlete Member Obligations - The failure of an Athlete Member or Seasonal Athlete Member to satisfy any financial obligations to USA Swimming, XXSI or their former LSCs, within the time prescribed, as evidenced by a final decision of (i) a court of law, and/orthe Zone Board of Review, the National Board of Review, shall preclude the delinquent member from (a) competing in any competition sanctioned by USA Swimming, (b) obtaining a reportable time achieved in events swum in any USA Swimming sanctioned, approved or observed meet, (c) participating in any capacity in the affairs of USA Swimming, XXSI or any other LSC or (d) practicing, exercising or otherwise participating in the activities of any Group Member or any group member of any other LSCuntil the debt is satisfied.

-.3 Club/Individual Obligations - If a Club Member or a Seasonal Club Member has secured (i)a final court judgment against an Individual Member for non-payment of financial obligations owed to the Club Member, and (ii) a final decision of the XXSI Board of Review or the National Board of Review suspending such individual Member’s membership rights as set forth below, then until the courtjudgment is satisfied, the Individual Member shall not (a) compete in any competition sanctioned by USA Swimming, (b) obtaining reportable time in events swum at any USA Swimming approved or observed meet, (c) participate in any capacity in the affairs of USA Swimming, XXSI or any other LSC or (d) practice, exercise or otherwise participate in the activities of any Group Member or any group member of any other LSC.
+.3 Club/Individual Obligations - If a Club Member or a Seasonal Club Member has secured (i)a final court judgment against an Individual Member for non-payment of financial obligations owed to the Club Member, and (ii) a final decision of the Zone Board of Review or the National Board of Review suspending such individual Member’s membership rights as set forth below, then until the courtjudgment is satisfied, the Individual Member shall not (a) compete in any competition sanctioned by USA Swimming, (b) obtaining reportable time in events swum at any USA Swimming approved or observed meet, (c) participate in any capacity in the affairs of USA Swimming, XXSI or any other LSC or (d) practice, exercise or otherwise participate in the activities of any Group Member or any group member of any other LSC.

-.4 Individual/Club Obligations - If an Individual Member has secured a final decision of (i) a court of law and/or (ii) the XXSIBoard of Review or the National Board of Review against a Club Member for non-payment of financial obligations (such as a refund of training fees) to the Individual Member, then until the decision or judgment is satisfied, the delinquent or offending Club Member shall be precluded from (a) participating in events sanctioned or approved by USA Swimming and (b) participating in any capacity in the affairs of USA Swimming, XXSI or any other LSC, including being represented in the House of Delegates by its Group Member Representative.
+.4 Individual/Club Obligations - If an Individual Member has secured a final decision of (i) a court of law and/or (ii) the Zone Board of Review or the National Board of Review against a Club Member for non-payment of financial obligations (such as a refund of training fees) to the Individual Member, then until the decision or judgment is satisfied, the delinquent or offending Club Member shall be precluded from (a) participating in events sanctioned or approved by USA Swimming and (b) participating in any capacity in the affairs of USA Swimming, XXSI or any other LSC, including being represented in the House of Delegates by its Group Member Representative.

-.5 Continued Failure to Pay; Termination of Membership - Continued failure to pay, within a reasonable period of timeafter a final decision of a court of law, the XXSI Board of Review or the National Board of Review, as determined by the XXSIBoard of Review or the National Board of Review, shall be cause for termination of membership.
+.5 Continued Failure to Pay; Termination of Membership - Continued failure to pay, within a reasonable period of timeafter a final decision of a court of law, the Zone Board of Review or the National Board of Review, as determined by the Zone Board of Review or the National Board of Review, shall be cause for termination of membership.

 ARTICLE 604